-We are asking every child to provide their own water bottle.
+Water bottles are no longer need unless the parent / child wishes to bring one to school.
+Our water fountains are now open.
 Water bottles must be reusable and clear.
 The flimsy recyclable water bottles are not allowed.
 Only water is allowed in the water bottle.
 No juice, soda, lemonade, coffee or Gatorade.
-Put your child's name on their bottle and make sure they have their bottle every day.
+Put your child's name on their bottle.